Sekelenao/SmallYAML/documentations/user/writing_a_document.md

 - Keys are composed of alphanumeric characters, underscores, and dashes.
 A key cannot start or end with a dash/underscore.
 - A path leading to a value must be unique.
 All keys are case-insensitive.
-- Values must be quoted if they contain one of the following characters: `:` `-` `"`.
+- Keys must have space(s) after the colon `:`.
+- A list value must have space(s) after the dash `-`.
-- You must escape quotes inside quotes using the following notation `\"`.
+- You don't need to escape quotes inside quotes.
 - Idents must be spaces (U+0020).

 To define a child property, indent the key with more spaces than the parent key.
 You can choose the number of spaces